paolobenve/myphotoshare/README.md

 * restored cache use in scanner: scanner is now faster on already scanned albums
 * implemented verbosity levels, default is now 3 = errors, warnings, walkings

+#### Known issues:

+* When media thumbnail type is fixed height, thumbnail generated with previous versions of the scanner could result blurred; it seems difficult to detect the "failed" thumbnails, and it would probably create many false positives, recreating many thumbnails all the times the scanner is run.
+So the solution is to manually delete the "failed" thumbnail, or to delete once for ever all the cache.

 ### version 2.4.1 (July 26, 2017):

 * do not produce canvas for small images: they are shown in their original size